yizirui/yizirui.github.io/content/authors/admin/_index.md

 ## About Me

 Yizirui Fang is a recent CS Master graduate from Johns Hopkins University.
-They are passionate about making machine learning human-centered and friendly.
-To this end, I expanded my interest in  embodied AI, trustworthy and probabilistic machine learning and uncertainty quantification including conformal prediction.
+They are passionate about human-centered machine learning and its application.
+To this end, they expanded my interest in  embodied AI, trustworthy and probabilistic machine learning and uncertainty quantification including conformal prediction.

-I'm actively applying for PhD opportunities in 2025 Spring/Fall admission cycle.
+I'm actively applying for PhD opportunities in 2026 Spring/Fall admission cycle.